simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ### 3.2 Data Manipulation
   1. **Data Transformation** - Both Sheets and SQL was used to convert the data types.
       - ActivityDate was already in correct DATE format.
-      - ActivityHour had inconsistent datetime format and hence was convered into YYYY-MM-DD HH:MM:SS in Sheets.
-While uploading the table on Bigquery, this column data type was recognised in TIMESTAMP format.
+      - ActivityHour had inconsistent datetime format and hence was converted into YYYY-MM-DD HH:MM:SS in Sheets.
+While uploading the table on BigQuery, this column data type was recognised in TIMESTAMP format.
-      - SleepDay was convered into YYYY-MM-DD HH:MM:SS in Sheets.
-While uploading the table on Bigquery, this column data type was recognised in TIMESTAMP format.
+      - SleepDay was converted into YYYY-MM-DD HH:MM:SS in Sheets.
+While uploading the table on BigQuery, this column data type was recognised in TIMESTAMP format.
-      - All other columns of the tables were consistent in their data types when uploaded on the Bigquery.
+      - All other columns of the tables were consistent in their data types when uploaded on the BigQuery.
 Therefore, they did not require any data type transformations.

   2. **Table Information**
 Basic information of the tables (No. of rows and schema) was viewed before data manipulation to get the overview of the type of data to be analysed.